A NICER view of the 1.4 solar-mass edge-on pulsar PSR J0614-3329: Inference

 \subsection{Headline ST+PDT}

 \textbf{Model definition} -- The Headline run was carried out with the \STPDT\, model, with improved X-PSI resolution settings and sampling hyper-parameters (see values in Appendix~\ref{app:compare_resolution} and \ref{app:headline}) and still with the multi-modal variant of \textsc{MultiNest}.
 Because the omnipresence of the North/South degeneracy across previous runs, which gave similar radius constraints, slowed down the computation times and made thorough sampling harder, geometric priors were constrained to remove this degeneracy.
 This was effectively done by forcing the polar PDT region to lie on the North hemisphere of the NS.
-A test run with the exploratory \STPDT\, showed that this procedure speeds up computation by a factor of $\sim$2 while resulting in similar geometric and radius constraints, with a difference of radius of $\sim30$\,m, the same order of the $\sim15$\,m Monte-Carlo standard error, an uncertainty inherent to sampling procedures.
+A test run with the exploratory \STPDT\, showed that this procedure speeds up computation by a factor of $\sim$2 while resulting in similar geometric and radius constraints, with a difference of radius of $\sim30$\,m, the same order of the $\sim15$\,m Monte Carlo standard error, an uncertainty inherent to sampling procedures.
 Moreover, restricting the prior volume allows for more thorough sampling, making it harder to miss high likelihood regions.

-Note that the choice of the North hemisphere, instead of the South hemisphere, for the location of the PDT hot region allows for more conservative uncertainties on the radius.
-Indeed, the two North PDT configurations of the exploratory \STPDT\, have individual median radii that are respectively the lower and higher values among all the modes found in this exploratory run, with uncertainties greater or equal to that of their southern counterpart.
+The choice of the North hemisphere, instead of the South hemisphere, for the location of the PDT hot region allows for more conservative uncertainties on the radius.
+This is because the two North PDT configurations of the exploratory \STPDT\, have individual median radii that are, respectively, the lower and higher values among all the modes found in this exploratory run, with uncertainties greater or equal to that of their southern counterpart.

 \textbf{Geometry and modes} -- This analysis uncovered four modes, two of which were already previously found in the exploratory run.
 The two new modes both having significantly lower log-evidence ($ \Delta \ln \mathcal{Z} \le 5.7 $) are hence disfavored and have only a barely visible impact on the total posterior distribution.
 These modes also appeared in the run testing the setup to break the degeneracy and are not discussed here, but their presence itself reveals that \textsc{MultiNest} finds even low evidence modes.
 The two modes existing in the headline run have nearly the same distributions as previously found in the exploratory \STPDT\, run.
 The best fit geometry of each mode is shown on Figure~\ref{fig:BestFitGeometries}.
 Analogous to the exploratory \STPDT, the PDT spot is solely responsible for the weak peak and partially contributes to the main peak (Figure~\ref{fig:Headline_posterior predictive}).